MicrosoftDocs/biztalk-docs/biztalk/core/how-to-secure-pipelines.md

 > [!IMPORTANT]
 >  The MIME/SMIME Decoder pipeline component does not check the expiration date of decryption certificates.
 However, it does check the expiration date of signing certificates.

  For information about encoding and decoding messages sent over SMTP or HTTP, see [MIME-SMIME Encoder Pipeline Component](../core/mime-smime-encoder-pipeline-component.md).
-Also see [MIME-SMIME Decoder Pipeline Component](../core/mime-smime-decoder-pipeline-component.md).
+Also, see [MIME-SMIME Decoder Pipeline Component](../core/mime-smime-decoder-pipeline-component.md).

  For information about signature verification when dealing with third parties, see [Party Resolution Pipeline Component](../core/party-resolution-pipeline-component.md).
-Also see [How to Create an Agreement](/previous-versions/).
+Also, see [Create an Agreement](managing-agreements.md).

 ## See Also
  [Creating Pipelines Using Pipeline Designer](../core/creating-pipelines-using-pipeline-designer.md)